On some graph densities in locally dense graphs: Abstract

 \section{Abstract}

+The Kohayakawa--Nagle--R\"odl--Schacht conjecture roughly states that every sufficiently large locally $d$-dense graph $G$ on $n$ vertices must contain at least $(1-o(1))d^{|E(H)|}n^{|V(H)|}$ copies of a fixed graph $H$.
+Despite its important connections to both quasirandomness and Ramsey theory, there are very few examples known to satisfy the conjecture.

-We prove that a class of graphs obtained by gluing complete multipartite graphs in a tree-like way satisfies a conjecture of Kohayakawa, Nagle, R\"{o}dl, and Schacht on random-like counts for fixed graphs in locally dense graphs.
+We provide various new classes of graphs that satisfy the conjecture.
+Firstly, we prove that adding an edge to a cycle or a tree produces graphs that satisfy the conjecture.
+Secondly, we prove that a class of graphs obtained by gluing complete multipartite graphs in a tree-like way satisfies the conjecture.
 We also prove an analogous result with odd cycles replacing complete multipartite graphs.
-The proof uses a general information-theoretic method to prove graph homomorphism inequalities for tree-like structured graphs, which may be of independent interest.